Geometrization of the local Langlands correspondence: Modular representation theory

 A key result is that if $V$ and $W$ admit good $G$-filtrations, then so does $V\otimes W$; this is a theorem of Donkin \cite{DonkinGoodTensor} and Mathieu \cite{MathieuGoodTensor} in general.
 Moreover, if $V$ admits a good filtration, then $H^i(G,V)=0$ for $i>0$: This clearly reduces to the case of $V=\nabla_\lambda$, in which case it follows from Kempf's vanishing theorem \cite{KempfVanishing}.
 These results imply the following standard characterization of modules admitting a good filtration.

 \begin{proposition}[{\cite{DonkinFiltration81}}] A $G$-representation $V$ admits a good filtration if and only if for all $\lambda$, one has

 for $i>0$. \end{proposition}

 Using this, one can define a well-behaved notion of a ``good filtration dimension'' of $V$, referring to the minimal $i$ such that $H^j(G,V\otimes\nabla_\lambda)=0$ for all $\lambda$ and $j>i$.
 Equivalently, there is a resolution of length $i$ by representations with a good filtration.
-We will use the following deep result of Touz\'e--van der Kallen \cite[Corollary 1.5]{TouzevanderKallen}.

-\begin{theorem} Let $A$ be a finitely generated $L$-algebra with an action of $G$.
-Let $M$ be a $G$-equivariant finitely generated $A$-module.
-Then $H^i(G,M)$ is a finitely generated $A^G$-module for all $i\geq 0$.
-Moreover, if $A$ has a good filtration, then $M$ has finite good filtration dimension. \end{theorem}
+Any finite-dimensional representation has finite good filtration dimension.
+The notion of ``good filtration dimension'' lets us put an interesting $t$-structure on the stable $\infty$-category $\Ind\Perf(\ast/G)$ freely generated under filtered colimits by perfect complexes of $G$-representations.